amuse11/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator that be done in console
+A simple calculator that is done in console

 Written in Java